Are these urns really any good?

 products direct to the public and does not have that sort of cost structure for our services.
 We pass the savings on to our customers.

-How large an urn do I need to buy?
+How large of an urn do I need to buy?

 Most people need a standard adult urn which generally are sized to hold the ashes of a person who weighed 200 lbs. or less prior to cremation.
-Cremation urns do come in extra large, urns for two, medium, small, and keepsake sizes.
+Cremation urns do come in extra large, urns for two, medium/small (a portion of ashes), and keepsake sizes.

 A good starting point is to find out what your loved one weighed prior to cremation.
 Each pound of weight will equal one cubic inch of ashes after cremation occurs.
 Thus, if the person weighed 150 pounds prior to his/her death, then you will need an urn that has the capacity to hold 150 cubic inches or more of ashes.
 The majority of our urns hold 200-220 cubic inches of ashes.